 • Boarding pass and booking confirmation (PDF or photo of both)

-• Photo of the departure board showing the delay
+• Photo of the departure board showing the delay or cancellation

-• Receipts for meals, hotels, and transport you paid for during the delay
+• Receipts for meals, hotels and transport you paid for during the delay

 Beyond EU261

-EU261 is not the only protection.
-The Montreal Convention covers actual financial losses (missed hotel nights, prepaid tours) on international flights to or from over 130 signatory countries.
-For trips where the cost of disruption could exceed the EU261 amount — a missed cruise departure, a non-refundable safari — travel insurance is what fills the gap.
-SafetyWing is the affordable option that covers trip interruption alongside medical, and is the simplest add-on for travelers who don't already have it bundled with their credit card.
+The Montreal Convention covers real financial losses, such as missed hotel nights or prepaid tours, on international flights to or from over 130 signatory countries.
+Sometimes the cost of disruption tops the EU261 amount, such as a missed cruise departure or a non-refundable safari.
+Then travel insurance is what closes the gap.
+SafetyWing is the affordable option that covers trip interruption alongside medical, and the simplest add-on for anyone who does not already have it bundled with a credit card.
+If you want to see how a claim actually pays out, our SafetyWing claim walkthrough runs through it.

 Frequently asked questions